Welcome to disciple making:

 of your faith develops perseverance.
 Perseverance must finish its work so that you may be mature and complete, not lacking anything."

 Key words to contrast:

-Happiness is an emotional response because of external circumstances.
-God commands us to consider trials as joy,
+emotional response because of external circumstances.
+God commands us to consider trials as joy, not happiness.

-for disobedience or something that can be avoided is simply wrong, even if the one attempting to make that case is
+something that can be avoided is simply wrong, even if the one attempting to make that case is sincere.

 2. God's Promise:

 God has promised that as He uses trials to make our faith and character stronger.
 He will also work the circumstances for our good.